kgj1234/SCOUT/HPC_code/README.md

 3) full_pipeline_hpc.sh contains the job info, where you can specify the folder name of the directory containing videos, the number of cores and which nodes to run on

 4) Run_Extraction_Remotely.m contains functionality to perform most HPC processes from a matlab instance.
 Simply edit the local directory to the recordings and the SCOUT folder location and run the script.

-Reload the parameters and run the second section of the script to retrieve extracted videos.
+5) Retrieve_Extracted_Files.m contains contains functionality for retrieving extracted files from the HPC.
+Simply load job information (automatically saved by Run_Extraction_Remotely.m) and run the script.

-5) Recordings must have the following properties: size-[m,n,T] (no full color), format-'.mat' containing variable Y. Run_Extraction_Remotely.m attempts to convert .avi and .mat files to this form.
+6) Recordings must have the following properties: size-[m,n,T] (no full color), format-'.mat' containing variable Y. Run_Extraction_Remotely.m attempts to convert .avi and .mat files to this form.

-6) Retrieval of files on PC requires Putty (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+7) Retrieval of files on PC requires Putty (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

-7) SCOUT must be placed at base folder ('~') on the host server due to several hard coded file paths
+8) SCOUT must be placed at base folder ('~') on the host server due to several hard coded file paths

 ## Options